zinzloun/THM_WriteUP/README.md

 ### Flag submission
 You can find the flag in the administrator desktop folder.

 Now that we compromised a domain machine we can try to get in control of the DC.
-To do that we need to get at firs the credentials of the domain users.
+To do that we need to get at first the credentials of the domain users.
 The first choice would be to try to dump LSASS to try to get some hashed password (or if we are lucky enough even clear password, in case of NTLM).
 But as we known probably credentials guard is in place, since we are on Server 2019.
 We can verify using the following command in powershell (run as administrator):

     Get-CimInstance –ClassName Win32_DeviceGuard –Namespace root\Microsoft\Windows\DeviceGuard
     ...